-Health Professions appeals to people across the globe.
+Students from other countries are interested in Health Professions, too.
 About 0.8% of those with this major are international students.

 How Much Do Health Professions Majors Make?

 Salaries According to BLS

 Average salaries range from $44,010 to $93,350 (25th to 75th percentile) for careers related to health professions.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.